• Skip to primary navigation

 The main difference between Anjou pears and Bartlett pears is in their appearance and flavor.
 Anjou pears have a rounder shape with a short neck, while Bartlett pears are more elongated with a longer neck.

 In terms of taste, Anjou pears tend to have a slightly sweeter and juicier flavor compared to the slightly tart and tangy taste of Bartlett pears.
-Additionally, Anjou pears hold their shape well when cooked, making them ideal for baking or poaching, while Bartlett pears can become soft and mushy.
+Also, Anjou pears hold their shape well when cooked, making them ideal for baking or poaching, while Bartlett pears can become soft and mushy.

 Pears are a staple in fruit bowls around the globe.
 Anjou and Bartlett pears stand out, each with its unique flair.
-What sets them apart?

 Anjou pears, we call them the winter wonders.
 They're juicy, slightly sweet.

-Bartlett pears?
-Summer’s gift.
 Perfectly soft, with that trademark juiciness.
-We’ve all had that moment, biting into a Bartlett and thinking, “This is summer.”
+We've all had that moment, biting into a Bartlett and thinking, "This is summer."

 Our kitchens have seen many a pear debate.
 Is Anjou better for baking?
-Why do Bartlett pears make the perfect snack?

-We’re here to spill the beans.
 Or should we say, slice the pears?
 Get ready for a crunchy, juicy showdown.

 What are Anjou Pears?